-Password Policy requires you to enable Universal Password for your users if you want to use Advanced Password Rules, Password Synchronization, and many of the Forgotten Password features.
+Using a password policy requires you to enable Universal Password for your users if you want to use advanced password rules, password synchronization, and many of the Forgotten Password features.

-For information on deploying Universal Password, see Chapter 2, "Deploying Universal Password," on page 11.
+For information on deploying Universal Password, see Chapter 2, "Deploying Universal Password," on page 13.